2008 United States House of Representatives elections in Tennessee: Overview

+(There was 65 Write-in votes that were added to the statewide total number of votes).

+By district

 District 1

 This district covers northeast Tennessee, including all of Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Johnson, Sullivan, Unicoi, and Washington counties and parts of Jefferson County and Sevier County.
 It has been represented by Republican David Davis since 2007.

 Johnson City mayor Roe narrowly defeated Davis in the Republican primary by a margin of 50% to 49% (only 500 votes).
 Davis was elected in 2006, succeeding retiring congressman Bill Jenkins, winning the Republican nomination over a crowded field which included Roe.
 Roe, a retired OB/GYN, was endorsed by several local newspapers, refused PAC and special interest money, and promised not to serve any more than ten years in Congress.
 He was a shoo-in for election in a district that has only elected Republicans since 1880.

+Predictions

 District 2

 This district lies in the east-central part of the state, based in Knoxville, and is largely coextensive with that city's metropolitan area.
 It has been represented by Republican Jimmy Duncan since November 1988.
 He ran against Democrat Bob Scott.
 No Democrat has held this seat since 1855.

-CQ Politics forecasted the race as 'Safe Republican'.
+Predictions

 District 3

 This district has been represented by Republican Zach Wamp since 1995.
 His Democratic opponent was Doug Vandagriff.

-CQ Politics forecasted the race as 'Safe Republican'.
+Predictions

 District 4

 This district lies in Middle and East Tennessee and includes all of Bledsoe, Campbell, Coffee, Cumberland, Fentress, Franklin, Giles, Grundy, Lawrence, Lewis, Lincoln, Marion, Maury, Moore, Morgan, Pickett, Scott, Sequatchie, Van Buren, Warren, and White Counties, as well as portions of Hickman, Roane, and Williamson counties.
 It has been represented by Democrat Lincoln Davis since 2003.
 He ran against Republican Monty Lankford.
 Although the 4th is one of the few districts in the nation that is not considered safe for either party, its size and the fact it includes five television markets make it fairly easy for incumbents to tenure themselves in.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 5

 This district lies in Middle Tennessee, including almost all of Davidson County, half of Wilson County, and half of Cheatham County.
 Nearly two-thirds of the district's voting population lives in Nashville.
 It has been represented by Democrat Jim Cooper since 2003.
 He ran against Republican Gerard Donovan.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 6

 This district lies in Middle Tennessee, including all of Bedford, Cannon, Clay, DeKalb, Jackson, Macon, Marshall, Overton, Putnam, Robertson, Rutherford, Smith, Sumner, and Trousdale Counties, as well as a portion of Wilson County.
 It has been represented by Democrat Bart Gordon since 1985.
 He ran against independent candidate Chris Baker.

-CQ Politics forecasted the race as 'Safe Democrat'.
+Predictions

 District 7

 This district lies in Middle and southwestern Tennessee, connecting suburbs of Memphis and Nashville.
 It has been represented by Republican Marsha Blackburn since 2003.
 She ran against Democrat Randy G. Morris.
-CQ Politics forecasted the race as 'Safe Republican'.